dgpreatoni/BirdScan-tools/data structures.md

 # Data Structures
-What follows is a rather mixed up list of possible data structures, as already present in [Birdscan_RTools](https://github.com/BirdScanCommunity/BirdScan_RTools), but with all the modifications (backward compatible!) needed to be as fast, platform-indpeendent and re-usable as possible.
+What follows is a rather mixed up list of data structures, as already present in [Birdscan_RTools](https://github.com/BirdScanCommunity/BirdScan_RTools), but with all the modifications (backward compatible!) needed to be as fast, platform-indpeendent and re-usable as possible.

 ## Basic data container
-As per the `extractDBData()` function, data pulled from the BirdScan M1 MSSQL database are stored in R as a list od dataframes:
+As per the `extractDBData()` function, data pulled from the BirdScan M1 MSSQL database are stored in R as a list of dataframes:
 ```
 list(echoData = echoData,
      protocolData = protocolData,